Frederic-P/automotive_project/documentation/README FIRST.md

 - Describes how the angle classification model is trained and how to use it.
 - Describes how to use the angle classifier to determin the angle of each image in your downloaded set;
 7) Brand training.md
-- Describes how the brand classification model is trained and how to use it.
+- Describes how the brand classification model is trained and how to use it; describes the usage of all 3.x notebooks.